hannesdelbeke/brain/PKM/Obsidian/Obsidian.md

 > ```
 > or download and install from https://obsidian.md/

-If you want to start using it, check out this [[Intro to Obsidian]] for more info see the [official docs](https://help.obsidian.md/Obsidian/Index)
+If you want to start using it, check out this [[Intro to Obsidian]], another great [article](https://www.proofofconcept.pub/p/how-i-write-with-obsidian) discussing what you can use Obsidian for. for more info see the [official docs](https://help.obsidian.md/Obsidian/Index)

 #obsidian #PKM